AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

  - To select a JSON file that contains the configuration, select **Start With Default**.

-1. In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.
+1. **Optional:** In the **Section Select** field, select the section of the configuration to modify.
+The default option of `JSON Configuration` shows the entire configuration.

 1. Modify the JSON as needed.
 For configuration guidelines, refer to the specific edge system documentation.